raymond8505/detect-monkey-patches/README.md

 Detect any native Javascript object functions that have had their definition overriden by a custom function, or "monkey patched".

-Useful for making sure your javascript environment will work as expected.
+Can be used to ensure javascript environment will work as expected.
+Used as a bookmarklet it can help troubleshooting third party websites.

 # Usage